 Symptoms of temporomandibular joint (TMJ) disorder that have not responded to conservative treatment can be frustrating and uncomfortable.

-Dr. Gregory E. Anderson can perform personalized TMJ disorder surgery in Garland and Logan, UT, to relieve pain and protect your health.
+Dr. Gregory E. Anderson PC can perform personalized TMJ disorder surgery in Garland and Logan, UT, to relieve pain and protect your health.

 Why you should consider more advanced treatment methods...

 With a thorough understanding of the jaw joints and surrounding tissues, Dr. Anderson can perform precise surgery to treat or replace the jaw joint and restore proper function.

 While conservative TMJ disorder methods typically require consistent management, surgery can directly fix the root issue, often alleviating the need for further treatment.

 Patients who continuously struggle with TMJ disorder have been proven to experience mental health issues over time including anxiety and depression.
 Effective treatment can help you prevent the long-term negative impact of TMJ disorder.

 A Board-Certified Surgeon Advanced Treatment with Dr. Anderson

 Dr. Anderson has over 20 years of experience and is a board-certified oral and maxillofacial surgeon who offers a full scope of TMJ disorder treatment.
 From conservative solutions to surgical interventions, he can provide a personalized plan to address pain and other symptoms.
 He places a particular emphasis on the diagnostic process, conducting a thorough physical and radiographic examination as well as discussing your medical history.
 Dr. Anderson also applies his surgical expertise and training in reconstruction to access the joint at the proper position and achieve an optimal outcome.

 Manipulation under AnesthesiaDuring MUA, Dr. Anderson can manually break down scar tissue and fibrous adhesions to alleviate pain and tension in the jaw joints.